Workshop 7: Establishing Guardrails: Ethics & Governance | beneAI

 Governance Structures: Accountability Without Bureaucracy

 Good governance does not mean slow governance.
-We close with practical models for AI oversight that fit the reality of lean organizations: who should be involved in AI decisions, how to create review processes that are thorough but efficient, and how to build a culture of responsible experimentation where your team feels empowered to try new tools within clear boundaries.
+We close with practical models for AI oversight that fit the reality of lean organizations: who should be involved in AI decisions, how to create review processes that are thorough but efficient, and how to build a culture of responsible experimentation where your team feels empowered to adopt and evaluate new tools within clear boundaries.

 Session Details